OspreyVelt/Horiseon/README.md

-*added missing selector ID "search-engine-optimization" to appropriate <div> so that header navigation links correctly *changed body>div>h1>div to body>header>h1>nav *eliminated class=header as this was no longer necessary for functionality *changed primary <div>s for Stacked Content and Benefits Column to <section> tags to distinguish *
+*added missing selector ID "search-engine-optimization" to appropriate <div> so that header navigation links correctly *changed body>div>h1>div to body>header>h1>nav *eliminated class=header as this was no longer necessary for functionality *